Stravaig-Projects/Stravaig.Extensions.Logging.Diagnostics/README.md

 }
 ```

-Note: The above example uses [NUnit](https://www.nuget.org/packages/NUnit/) as the test framework, and [Shouldly](https://www.nuget.org/packages/Shouldly/3.0.2) as the assetion framework.
+Note: The above example uses [NUnit](https://www.nuget.org/packages/NUnit/) as the test framework, and [Shouldly](https://www.nuget.org/packages/Shouldly/3.0.2) as the assertion framework.

 ### With a logger factory